P1sec/pycrate/README.md

 ```

 The install package is available on [pypi](https://pypi.org/project/pycrate/).
-It contains the library from the last tagged release on github.
+It contains the library from the last tagged release on github (which may be months old).

 Contributing